-If you are unable to keep your appointment, please call your local center and your physician will be notified and your examination rescheduled.
-If transportation is an issue, the center can help make arrangements for you.
+If you are unable to keep your appointment, please call your local center at least 24-hours in advance to avoid being charged a late cancellation/rescheduling fee.
+Your physician will be notified and your examination rescheduled.
+If transportation is an issue, the center may be able to help make arrangements for you.

 How do I prepare for my exam?

 Prior to your exam, you will receive instructions on how to prepare for it.
 For specific information on what happens during your exam and what you can expect from the process please visit our exam preparation page.
 You can contribute a great deal to the quality and success of your imaging study by learning about the process beforehand.